narinluangrath/react-gapi-auth2/README.md

 ### Advanced Usage

-This library also provides a hook called `useAuthorize`, which is a declarative wrapper around `gapi.auth2.authroize`.
+This library also provides a hook called `useAuthorize`, which is a wrapper around `gapi.auth2.authroize`.
 This method should only be used in advanced use cases, such as those described by GApi's documentation

 ```
 - Your application only needs to requests a Google API endpoint once, for instance to load the user's favorite YouTube videos the first time they sign in.